From April 2017 the way you claim tax relief against a buy to let mortgage will change

 • 40% tax payers will pay additional tax on mortgage interest

-• Profits on buy to let for higher rate paying landlords with mortgages will reduce
+• Profits on buy-to-let for higher-rate paying landlords with mortgages will reduce

-About the buy to let tax relief changes
+About the buy-to-let tax relief changes

-Currently, if you have a buy to let property with a mortgage, you can claim tax relief on the entire mortgage interest.
-You can deduct the whole of your interest only mortgage payment from the rent received, and offset this against your tax bill.
+Currently, if you have a buy-to-let property with a mortgage, you can claim tax relief on the entire mortgage interest.
+You can deduct the whole of your interest-only mortgage payment from the rent received, and offset this against your tax bill.
 This applies to you regardless of your income tax position.
-This is a significant benefit and contributes to reducing the overall tax bill for buy to let investment.
+This is a significant benefit and contributes to reducing the overall tax bill for buy-to-let investment.
 Changes will be made to the system in stages from 2017 to 2020.
 From 2020, you will no longer be able to do a simple calculation to deduct the mortgage interest from the rental income.
-Instead you will need to add the total rental income to your other income.
+Instead, you will need to add the total rental income to your other income.
 This may take you into a higher income tax range.
 The amount of interest you can claim for tax relief will be restricted to 20%.
-This means that if you are a 40% tax payer by 2020 you will be liable for 20% tax on this interest.
+This means that if you are a 40% tax payer by 2020, you will be liable for 20% tax on this interest.
 Effectively, you will have to pay additional tax based on 20% of the mortgage interest.
 If you mortgage costs you £750 per month, this change will cost an additional £1,800 in tax per year.

-Reviewing your buy to let investments
+Reviewing your buy-to-let investments

-If you are a 40% or 45% tax payer with a mortgage on your buy to let property, you should review your exact tax position before 2017 to make sure that buy to let investment is still right for you.
+If you are a 40% or 45% tax payer with a mortgage on your buy-to-let property, you should review your exact tax position before 2017 to make sure that buy to let investment is still right for you.
 Get in touch if you would like some further advice or assistance.

 Tenancy Deposit Scheme Logo The Property Ombudsman Logo City of Lincoln Council Trusted Landlord Scheme Logo TSI Approved Code Logo Arla Propertymark Logo Cyber Essentials Logo